comet400/C_Lock/Executables/README.md

 This interpreter is designed for simplicity and efficiency.
 Whether you're here to test the language or dive deeper, the process is straightforward.

 - **Lightweight**: At just **49KB**, it’s incredibly compact—your system won’t even notice it’s there!
-- **Optimized**: Developed with cutting-edge optimization tools for maximum performance.
+- **Optimized**: Developed with hard optimization tools for maximum performance.

 ---